-It consists of 50 wireless nodes which were placed uniformly and forming an ad hoc network, moving about over a 1000 X 1000 meters area for 900 seconds of simulated time [2].
-All mobile nodes in the network are configured to run AODV or TORA or OLSR and multiple FTP sessions.
-In our simulation studies we set different values for seed of the pseudo random number generator (PRNG) properly, so that each simulation will produce independent results, in order to affirm the independent replication method for analysis.
-We collected AODV, TORA, OLSR related statistics and analyze them as the network dynamics changes.
-Data points represented in the graphs were averaged over 10 simulation runs, each with a different seed.
-All protocols used Karn's algorithm for accurately estimating the round trip time for messages when using TCP.
+Simulation environment consists of 50 wireless mobile nodes which are placed uniformly and forming a mobile ad hoc network, moving about over a 1000 x 1000 meters area for 900 seconds of simulated time [2].
+All mobile nodes in the network are configured to run Ad hoc On Demand distance vector protocol (AODV) or Temporary Ordered Routing Algorithm (TORA) or Optimized Link State Routing (OLSR) protocols and multiple FTP sessions.
+In our simulation studies, we have set different values for seed of the pseudo random number generator (PRNG) properly, so that each simulation will produce independent results, in order to affirm the independent replication method for analysis.
+We have collected AODV, TORA, OLSR related statistics and analyze these protocols as the network dynamics changes.
+Data points are represented in the graphs are averaged over 10 simulation runs, each with different seeds.
+All protocols have used Karn's algorithm for accurately estimating the round trip time for messages when using TCP.
 It is incorporated with transmission timeouts with timer backoff strategy which computes an initial timeout.
-If the timer expires and causes a retransmission, TCP increases the timeout generally by a factor of 2 as new timeout = 2^ timeout.
+If the timer expires and causes a retransmission, TCP increases the timeout generally by a factor of 2 as new timeout = 2 timeout.
+Parameters which are common to proactive, reactive and hybrid routing protocols are shown in Table 1.